rikky0611/teach-PUI-2023S/in-lab-examples/puinote-lab02/puinote-start/readme.md

 ## Introduction

 In this lab exercise, we will:

 - Create a more complex layout for a single "notecard"
-- Use *flex containers* to arrange child elements horizontally
+- Use _flex containers_ to arrange child elements horizontally
 - Understand layouts as "boxes within boxes"

 ## Setup

-You can download a zip file with all starter code and assets here: https://tinyurl.com/pui-lab02
+You can download all starter code and assets here from git [bit.ly/PUI_lab02](https://bit.ly/PUI_lab02)

 ## Width, Height, Padding, Margins (Review)